 3.1 Increases Loyalty

 Staff retention is key to any organization.
-Introducing employee appreciation ideas for large companies gives the impression that individuals are valued within the wider workplace, leading to a decrease in churn.
+Enacting employee appreciation ideas for large companies shows that individuals are valued within the wider workplace, leading to a decrease in churn.

 3.2 Boosts Productivity